bettergovph/open-data-visualization/city_districts_incomplete_barangays.md

 This document tracks which city districts need complete barangay data updates.

+## 🎉 **STATUS: ALL COMPLETE!** 🎉

+**Progress: 22/22 cities complete (100%)**
+- All city districts now have complete barangay data
+- All data sourced from official PSA, COMELEC, and Wikipedia sources
+- Database updated, ready for JSON export

 ## Status Legend
 - ❌ Not started
 - 🔄 In progress